GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 <details>
 <summary>I am unable to access the GCC 2.0 Cloud Management Portal, or a Singapore Tech Stack service.
 Is there a problem with my Government Managed Device?</summary>

-If you are unable to access the GCC 2.0 CMP or any SGTS service, do the following.
+If you are unable to access the GCC 2.0 CMP or any SGTS service, do the following:

 1. Confirm the following:
     - If you have received the successfully onboarded email from DEEP.